IARCbioinfo/GATK-Alignment-nf/README.md

 The whole pipeline is made up of 10 steps:

-		1.Alignment generating a sam file
+		1. Alignment generating a sam file

-		2.Conversion to bam and sorting
+		2. Conversion to bam and sorting

-		3.Marking of duplicates
+		3. Marking of duplicates

-		4.Indexing of bam
+		4. Indexing of bam

 		5. & 6.
 Local realignment around indels